Payments

 Open a customer invoice, understand each status, and decide whether to send, charge, edit, or record payment.

-You will open a customer invoice on the dashboard, understand what its status means, and know the right next step—send it, charge a saved payment method, wait for the customer, or record cash or check.
+You will open a customer invoice (a bill your facility sent to a customer), read its status, and know the right next step—send it, charge a saved payment method, wait for the customer, or record cash or check.

 Use this guide when you need to double-check an invoice before sending, answer a customer question about what they owe, or figure out why an invoice still shows as unpaid.